George Floyd protests: Arrest made in spray-paint vandalism on St. Patrick's Cathedral

-MIDTOWN (WABC) -- Police have arrested one of the individuals connected to the vandalism on the outside of St. Patrick's Cathedral in Manhattan, while a second suspect is still at large.

-It's believed the incident took place late in the day on Saturday while protests against George Floyd's death took place across the city.
+It's believed the incident happened late in the day on Saturday as protests against George Floyd's death took place across the city.

 One of the stairs was spray-painted with George Floyd's name and "BLM" on the wall.